fabiocody/PyNetatmo/docs/Weather.md

 ## Methods

 ### `Weather.get_stations_data()`
+API call.
 Use this method to get the full data JSON from the weather station(s).
 Returns a `dict`.

 ### `Weather.get_station_from_id(ID)`
 Use this method to return the station identified by `ID`.